An Interpretable Hybrid Predictive Model of COVID-19 Cases using Autoregressive Model and LSTM

-In time-series, we often observe similarities between past and present values.
+In time series, we often observe associations between past and present values.
 For example, by knowing the price of a stock in the past few days, we can often make a rough prediction about its value tomorrow.
-AR is a simple model that utilized this empirical observation and can yield very accurate prediction in applications.
+AR is a simple model that utilized this empirical observation and can yield very accurate prediction in certain applications.
 It represents the time series values using linear combination of the past values.
 The number of past values used is called the lag number and often denoted by $p$.
-Mathematically, let $\epsilon_t$ denote the Gaussian noise at time $t$ with mean 0 and variance $\sigma^2$.
+Let $\epsilon_t$ denote the Gaussian noise at time $t$ with mean 0 and variance $\sigma^2$.
 The structure equation of AR(p) model can be represented as

 where $a_0$ is the intercept, and $a_1,\cdots,a_p$ represent the coefficients.
 AR model is often effective on stationary data.
 To ensure stationarity, a common trick is to apply the differencing operation on the time series.
 A time series value at time $t$ that has been differenced once, $Y^{(1)}$, is defined as follows: and higher order differencing operation can be defined recursively.
-However, an AR model is not sufficient to capture the non-linear dependence structure, which is found to be an important feature of the COVID-19 data, indicated by Figure \ref{nonlinearity}.
-A purely AR based model is thus insufficient for the task of COVID-19 cases prediction.
+However, an AR model is not sufficient to capture the non-linear dependence structure, which is found to be an important feature of the COVID-19 data, indicated by Figure \ref{fig:nonlinearity}.
+A purely AR based model is thus often insufficient for the task of COVID-19 cases prediction.